conestack/cone.app/docs/source/security.rst

 on application model nodes.

-Owner support for application model nodes is implemented as plumbing behavior and must be enabled explicitely for every application model node by applying this behavior.
+Owner support for application model nodes is implemented as plumbing behavior and must be enabled explicitly for every application model node by applying this behavior.

 The ``cone.app.security.OwnerSupport`` behavior extends the model node by an